Brown creeperPīpipi

 Doing OK

-A quintessential LBJ (little brown job), pīpipi are sweet songsters found in the forest canopy.
-They are sociable wee birds, forming flocks up to 60-strong.
-Anyone can join the pīpipi party: silvereyes, fantails, grey warblers and fantails are all known to hang out in the brown creeper flock.
+A quintessential LBJ (little brown job), pīpipi are sweet songsters that live in the forest canopy.
+They're sociable wee birds, forming flocks of up to 60 birds.
+Anyone can join the pīpipi party: silvereyes, fantails, grey warblers and fantails are all known to hang out in the pīpipi flock.
 And if you're a long-tailed cuckoo, the pīpipi will even raise your chicks for you!

 Campaign Manager